-Customized employment takes the supported employment model and adds new tools and practices to increase employment opportunities.
+Customized employment takes the supported employment model and adds new tools and practices to increase opportunities for adults with intellectual and developmental disabilities to find a job.
 According to the US Department of Labor’s Office of Disability Employment website, customized employment is “an employment strategy which matches the skills and preferences of the individual with the specific business needs of the employer.”

 The process begins with an in-depth examination of the job seeker’s skills, talents and interests.
 Our partner, Griffin-Hammis Associates, the leader in employment supports education and training, calls this process Discovering Personal Genius.
 After getting to know the job seeker, the employment support team determines the vocational themes, ecological fit and ideal conditions for employment, and they identify the contributions the job seeker could bring to a business.

 Then the team looks for an employer who could benefit from the individual’s skills.
 Griffin-Hammis recommends that support agencies focus on building employment partnerships with local businesses, as opposed to national chains.
 Small, privately owned businesses often have the ability to craft a specific job for a specific individual without having to deal with a legal team and human resources department.